A goal is defined as the result of achievement towards which effort is directed. So, I have a few questions for you:

 First and foremost, of course, is safety and treating patients as people, not numbers.
 We want happy patients and great results.
 But we also want you to have a profitable business.
 When people feel like a cohesive team and have clearly defined goals, and are given the tools, training, and resources to achieve their goals everyone wins.

-It’s your job as a leader to coach your team...to have those difficult conversations...to push their limits and help them stretch so that you can “Get it Done in 2021.” and if this is an area where you struggle or need help, we are here to help you.
+It’s your job as a leader to coach your team...to have those difficult conversations...to push their limits and help them stretch so that you can get it done.